 It’s that time of year again: summer is here and with it, the heat.
 And with the hot weather comes skin cancer.
 Fortunately, there are ways you can protect yourself from the sun’s damaging rays.
 One of the most important ways to do this is by calculating your peak sun hours.
-Peak sun hours refers to the hours of the day when you are at your highest risk for skin cancer.
+Peak sun hours refer to the hours of the day when you are at your highest risk for skin cancer.
 By knowing this information, you can make smarter decisions about when and where you expose yourself to the sun.
 In this blog post, we will walk you through how to calculate your peak sun hours and protect your skin from cancerous UV rays.

-How many sun hours do solar panels?
+How many sun hours do solar panels have?

 What is a “peak sun hour”?